Introducing the Social Diary: Why I made Poplar

 And yet many people would rather not post on social media but feel compelled to do so as they keep up with the Joneses on a massive scale.

-Of course, Poplar is a bit different to a private diary you'd never want anyone to read.
+Of course, Poplar is a bit different to a private diary you’d never want anyone to read.
 Although you can share anything you like anonymously, it still takes courage to put your private thoughts and feelings out there.
+If you’ve never kept one before, this is a kind place to start.

 Posting anonymously isn’t anything new.
 The term "Anonymous" is synonymous with websites like 4chan, where there are no usernames, and its visitors can share almost anything they like without fear of discovery.